 Micro-USB Power supply for Raspberry Pi 3 model A+, B+ or older

-An 8GB SD card is more than enough.
-Buy a major brand card with the mention class 10 minimum.
-You will get better performance with new generation SDXC type II V90 cards (90MB/s).
+An 8GB SD board is more than enough.
+Buy a major brand board with the mention class 10 minimum.
+You will get better performance with new generation SDXC type II V90 boards (90MB/s).

-Choosing a quality SD card is crucial.
+Choosing a quality SD board is crucial.
 On the one hand so that the system is fast and on the other hand to avoid breakdowns.
-SD cards were not designed for such intensive use (not like SSD flash drives).
+SD boards were not designed for such intensive use (not like SSD flash drives).

-Buy a second SD card and regularly clone the main SD card (after each update, every month).
+Buy a second SD board and regularly clone the main SD board (after each update, every month).
 In case of failure, you can restart your server in a few minutes without having to reinstall everything.

 Recover HASS image for Raspberry Pi or other nano-PC